My ULTIMATE camera choosing guide (for noobs)

 but on this image, I like the sharpness

-Then you've got Fuji, which is in some ways almost the most fun camera brand, but it's still a serious camera.
+Then you've got Fujifilm, which is in some ways almost the most fun camera brand, but it's still a serious camera.
 They're a lot more affordable than Leicas.
 They have many different looks that you can apply directly in camera, so if you don't like editing or the idea of editing, you can kind of bypass the whole process with so-called Fuji recipes.

 They have a very popular camera model in the X100 series.
 Currently, it is the X100VI.
 It's basically an expensive point-and-shoot with a cult following.
 It is honestly a really fun camera to own if you can afford one.